 INBUS RTS Input

 The INBUS RTS input shall be pulled to +24 Volts via a 10K Ohm resistor on the SIU.
 In systems using legacy devices that do not use INBUS RTS, this line shall not be used (no connection).
-Devices equipped with INBUS RTS shall drive this line low when transmitting data from that detector to the model 2218 via INBUS.
+Devices equipped with INBUS RTS shall drive this line low when transmitting data from that detector to the Model 2218 via INBUS.
 When not transmitting data, this line shall not be driven low and is pulled to +24V via the 10K Ohm resistor.

 Serial Bus 2 Control

-The controller transmits a message on SB#2 which shall be received by each device via the model 2218 INBUS TxD and INBUS TxC.
+The controller transmits a message on SB#2 which shall be received by each device via the Model 2218 INBUS TxD and INBUS TxC.
 If the device is asynchronous, INBUS TxC shall be ignored.
 Each detector shall compare the address field of the message with its own slot address and assembly address.
 If the address matches, that device shall respond with data on INBUS RxD and INBUS RxC.
 If the detector is asynchronous, INBUS RxC shall not be used.
-The model 2218 of the responding detector shall enable its EIA-485 line drivers to transmit the response from INBUS to SB#2.
+The Model 2218 of the responding detector shall enable its EIA-485 line drivers to transmit the response from INBUS to SB#2.
 This driver shall be enabled by any of the three following conditions:

 Activity on INBUS RxD